It looks like Wisconsin’s Woodstock, but who’s in the pictures? That’s what the Wisconsin Historical Society was wondering in 2009.

-The photos above — all used with permission of the Wisconsin Historical Society — are among the little mysteries.
+The photos above — all used with permission of the Wisconsin Historical Society — were among the little mysteries in 2009.

-Clockwise from upper left, they’re listed only as “unidentified keyboardist performing on stage, 1970″ (yes, that’s a cowbell sitting there); “unidentified guitarist performing on stage, 1970″ (he’s playing a Gibson Les Paul Goldtop guitar); and “unidentified singer performing on stage at night, 1970.”
+Clockwise from upper left, they were listed only as “unidentified keyboardist performing on stage, 1970” (yes, that’s a cowbell sitting there); “unidentified guitarist performing on stage, 1970” (he’s playing a Gibson Les Paul Goldtop guitar); and “unidentified singer performing on stage at night, 1970.”

 But who’s who?
-Our friend Mark in Illinois says the guitarist shown above is Bob Schmidtke, who likely was playing in Captain Billy’s Whiz Band.
-(We thought he was playing with Tayles, but John Nondorf says that group was a five-piece; this group is just a four-piece.)
+Our friend Mark in Illinois said the guitarist shown above is Bob Schmidtke, who likely was playing in Captain Billy’s Whiz Band.
+(We thought he was playing with Tayles, but John Nondorf said that group was a five-piece; this group is just a four-piece.)
 Schmidtke went on to play in Clicker.